ORDS vs C# for REST APIs: Which is Easier? (Side-by-Side Comparison)

-Being a past c# lover, I started questioning how easy was it to build REST apis in ORDS compared to c#.
+Being a past C# lover, I started questioning how easy it was to build REST APIs in ORDS compared to C#.

 Use Case